the-t-in-rtf/fluid-json-schema/docs/fss.md

 }
 ```

-This type of recursive structure is not currently supported in GSS.
+This type of recursive structure is not currently supported in FSS.